todogroup/ospology/whitepapers/business-value/content/en/case-studies.md

 ---
-title: Case Studies and Stories
+title: Case Studies and Success Stories
-weight: 50
+weight: 90
+---
+# Case Studies and Success Stories

+- Neutral collaboration: Stories from organizations like LF Energy's OpenSTEF or from Open Telemetry
+- Case study from open source 'user' organizations
+- Case study from organizations who are engaged contributors
+- Case study from publishers of open source software

 ---

 # Success Stories